Sarah-Data/LHL-SQL-Project/starting_with_data - Answered.md

 GROUP BY 1
 ```

-Answer: Although, there are over 14,000 unique visitors in the all_sessions table, there are no matching values for over 10,000 visitors ids in the analytics table
+**Answer**: Although, there are over 14,000 unique visitors in the all_sessions table, there are no matching values for over 10,000 visitors ids in the analytics table
 image.png